10 things to know about San Francisco Giants' pitcher Logan Webb

-SACRAMENTO, Calif. — It's a moment many aspiring MLB pitchers dream about, pitching in Game 1 of a division series.
-It's a dream that is about to become reality for Rocklin's own Logan Webb.
+SACRAMENTO, Calif. — It's a moment many aspiring MLB pitchers dream about, pitching in Game 1 of a playoff series.
+It's a dream that is about to become reality for San Franciso Giants pitcher Logan Webb.

 Webb will take the mound for Game 1 of the NL Division Series for the San Francisco Giants against their rival the Los Angeles Dodgers Friday, Oct.
 8.